maartenzam/buildings-dashboard/README.md

 # Generate screen capture of charts

+When a chart is displayed in large format in a modal (when the small charts in the overview are clicked), it can be downloaded by clicking the icon in the top right corner of the modal.

-In a few steps, high quality screen captures of charts and other elements can be generated in Google Chrome.
+Alternatively, high quality screen captures of charts and other elements of the dashboard can be generated in Google Chrome.

 For example, to capture a chart when it is opened in big format (after clicking on a chart on the homepage):